Our Story

 Rob Stewart's third film, Sharkwater, is the biggest of his three shark conservation movies.
 Rob began filming in early 2017, yet he couldn't finish filming himself.
 Rob died in 2017, while diving and filming in Alligator Reef, Florida.
 Mourning Rob, Brian and Sandy Stewart, The Rob Stewart Foundation, and Sturla Gunnarson and Nick Hector came together to finish filming and producing Sharkwater: Extinction which premiered on September 7, 2018.
 Rob's final movie was a worldwide messaage for conservation.

 In 2019, under Justin Trudeau, Canada banned shark finning for good.
 Bill C-68, which amended the fisheries act, helped with many issues concerning our waterways and marine populations, as well as the banningd of shark finning and the import and export of shark fins.
 Organizations such as Oceana fought to have the law made and passed in our legislature.
-Eventually, Bill C-68 passed, and with the efforts of many canadians, it's making waves.
-Picture: Humane Society International
+Eventually, Bill C-68 passed, and with the efforts of many Canadians, it's making waves.
+Picture: Canadian Government

-In 2024, A 10-year old boy with a dream set out to follow In his uncle's footsteps.
+At the very end of 2024, Oliver Stewart-Rudisuli set out to follow In his uncle's footsteps.
 He created SOS Shark Conservation to fight against long-lining, shark finning, the massacre of sharks, overfishing and climate change.
 This was just the beginning of what was about to happen next.
-SOS Shark Conservation became a public website and organization in March 2024.
+SOS Shark Conservation became a public website and organization on March 5th, 2025 .

 Our Team